BraianTroncoso/challenge/README.md

 Technologies Used: The system is developed using state-of-the-art technologies, including Python and Django for the backend, Angular for the frontend, and MySQL as a relational database.
 Modern User Interface: The web application is developed in Angular, offering a dynamic and friendly user interface for the end user.

+Code Structure and Quality Practices: During the development of the project, the focus was on rigorously following programming best practices, including the "Clean Code" principle.
+This is reflected in the clear and organized structure of the code, as well as in the use of descriptive names for variables and functions.
+Proper modularization of the code ensures long-term maintainability and scalability, while minimizing cyclomatic complexity improves readability and maintainability.
+This commitment to code quality demonstrates our dedication to delivering a high-level technical product.

 Tools Integration: Postman has been integrated to facilitate the testing and development of the REST API.
 To perform unit tests in Django, we used the standard TestCase library provided by the framework itself.
 These tests are designed to verify the correct functioning of the different parts of the system in an isolated and automated way.